chanbengz/blog/content/posts/ciscn-2024/index.md

 draft = false
 tags = ['CISCN', 'Writeup']
 categories = ['CTF']
-summary = "Why PY?
-Hack for fun not for profit!"
+summary = "Why not forbid PY?
+Hack for fun not for profit."
 +++